-And as the days of summer grow shorter, Sonny finds himself changing in surprising ways, taking the first real steps toward adulthood.
-But it’s a journey he can make only by peering into the mysterious heart of Coalwood itself, and most of all, by unraveling the story of a man’s death and a father’s secret.
+As the days of summer grow shorter, Sonny finds himself taking the first real steps toward manhood.
+But it’s a journey he can make only by unraveling the story of a man’s death and a father’s secret—the mysteries that lie at the very heart of Coalwood.

 The strains can be felt within the Hickam home, where Homer Sr. struggles to save the mine, and his wife, Elsie, is feeling increasingly isolated from both her family and the townspeople.
 Sonny, despite a blossoming relationship with a local girl, finds his own mood darkened by an unexplainable sadness.

-Then, with the holidays approaching, trouble at the mine and the arrival of a beautiful young outsider bring unexpected changes in both the Hickam family and the town of Coalwood … as this luminous memoir moves toward its poignant conclusion.
+Then, with the holidays approaching, trouble at the mine and the arrival of a beautiful young outsider bring unexpected changes in both the Hickam family and the town of Coalwood.

 #1 NEW YORK TIMES BESTSELLER • A “nostalgic and entertaining memoir” (People) about a group of young men who dreamed of launching rockets into outer space—the inspiration for the film October Sky